 Why is it Happening?

 Understanding why your dog is peeing around the house it always straightforward.
 Of course, the most common reason is that the dog hasn’t been trained properly or is still learning not to pee in the house.
 However, physical and mental health conditions can also cause this undesired behavior.
 If your dog is toilet trained and begins to accidentally urinate around the house, it could indicate that they are suffering from some form of medical condition.
 In this case, immediately contact the vet and seek their advice.
 You might have to take your precious pooch for an emergency appointment where your vet will run some tests and ask questions to determine the cause.
+Check out our guide on indoor dog potty for more info.

 How to Clean Dog Pee